zextras/tech-doc/source/_includes/_adminpanel/domains.rst

 Distribution List
 ~~~~~~~~~~~~~~~~~

-Distribution list can be simply created by clicking the
+Distribution lists can be simply created by clicking the
 :bdg-primary:`+` button to open a tabbed modal dialog in which to
 configure it.